bijection/g9/README.md

 ```

 ### g9Context.width
 Read only.
-The current width of the svg container, as dertermined by page size and / or css.
+The current width of the svg container, as determined by page size and / or css.

 ### g9Context.height
 Read only.
-The current height of the svg container, as dertermined by page size and / or css.
+The current height of the svg container, as determined by page size and / or css.

 ### g9Context.pure(pureFn)
 `ctx.pure(pureFn)` is a decorator that speeds up deterministic, stateless (and usually recursive) functions.
 Internally, `ctx.pure` tells g9 that it doesn't have to execute certain branches when it is optimizing.
 For recursive funtions, this can make optimization take `O(log(n))` time, instead of `O(n)` time, where `n` is the number of objects drawn by `pureFn`.
 For example: